Kindergarten in Bethel

 Smart Start also allows time for you to meet with your child’s kindergarten teacher before the school year begins.
 At this meeting, you can help the teacher get to know your child and ask any questions you may have about the upcoming school year.

-During registration – online or in-person – you will sign up for a time to meet with your child’s classroom teacher on Thursday, September 5th or Friday, September 6th and indicate a preference for either the morning or afternoon for staggered start the second week of school (September 9-13).
+During online registration or in-person – you will sign up for a time to meet with your child’s classroom teacher on Thursday, September 10th or Friday, September 11th and indicate a preference for either the morning or afternoon for staggered start the second week of school (September 14-18).
 Your school will notify you of the exact time of your parent/teacher meeting and confirm your staggered start time.

 Students, who are five years old on or before September 1, will be admitted to Bethel’s kindergarten program.
 A student attaining age five on or before September 1 qualifies for kindergarten.
 Students who turn age five after September 1 and before November 1 may be considered for early entry into kindergarten if they are determined to be sufficiently advanced to succeed in the educational program based on the student’s: